maximilianparker/PredatorPreySims_matlab/README.md

 the situation in which the predator aims at the front of the zebra or at the back of the zebra.

 Many parameters can be adjusted including:
-Predator max speed
-Prey max speed
-Predator acceleration
-Prey acceleration
-Predator speed increase increment
-Predator starting distance
-Predator distance increase increment
-Max chase time
+Predator max speed, Prey max speed, Predator acceleration, Prey acceleration, Predator speed increase increment, Predator starting distance, Predator distance increase increment, Max chase time